Polarrco/polarr-next-sdk/README.md

 - Register new pipeline steps
 - Registe import and export handlers

-The core package does not itself do any rendering, but instead acts as a glue for all Polarr Next modules: it allows modules to connect to the pipeline and use the provided WebGL2 context to do image processing.
+>`@polarr-next` does not itself do any rendering, but instead acts as a glue for all Polarr Next modules: it allows modules to connect to the pipeline and use the provided WebGL2 context to do image processing.

 _Note that the framework currently only supports editing one image at a time._